CashScript/cashscript/website/docs/guides/optimization.md

 console.log(contract.bytesize);
 ```

-With this workflow you can make changes to the contract and the run the Javascript program to
+With this workflow, you can make changes to the contract and the run the JavaScript program to
 get an accurate measure of how the bytesize of your contract changes with different optimizations.

 ## To optimize or not to optimize?

-There is a last important alternative approache to optimization contract bytecode to consider:
+In the context of optimizing contract bytecode, there's an important remark to consider:

 ### OP_NOP